JasonPaulGithub/Shop-ProductCalculation-Application/README.md

 Below is my submission for a coding assessment for a company called BJSS.

-The feedback provided was quite frankly - very poor.
+The quality of my feedback was quite frankly - very unhelpful.

-I would really appreciate some feedback so I can improve my skills.
+I would really appreciate some useful feedback so I can improve my skills.
 Thank you!

 Jason